 Pay stubs, tax returns, or bank statements proving past compensation

-Third-party wage data or salary surveys for your occupation and region (e.g., from Glassdoor, Payscale, BLS)
+Third-party wage data or salary surveys for your occupation and region (e.g., from Glassdoor, Payscale, Bureau of Labor Statistics)

 Comparative charts showing how your compensation ranks within your profession